 At a Glance

-- Tasks: Manage retirement properties and staff across South London and Kent, ensuring high standards.
+- Tasks: Manage retirement properties and staff across South London and Kent with site visits and inspections.

 - Company: Join a highly ethical property group with a strong presence in the retirement housing sector.

-- Benefits: Enjoy a competitive salary, car allowance, generous leave, pension, and a great work-life balance.
+- Benefits: Enjoy a competitive salary, car allowance, generous leave, pension, and a focus on work-life balance.

-- Why this job: Step into area management while making a positive impact in retirement living.
+- Why this job: Step into Area Management while making a positive impact in the retirement community.

 - Working mostly home and site based over a 35 hour week, managing a portfolio of retirement properties (and the staff based on them) across South London and Kent.